MatteoZambra/SM_ML__MScThesis/README.md

 ## Contents

+#### CODE UNDER MAINTENANCE.

+A more readable a organised architecture is being currently planned

 `Docs` folder contains an up to date report.

 `sources` contains the source codes used for the results.
 Here there are